ElizabethBrooks/DGEAnalysis_ShinyApps/README.md

 Example gene counts and experimental design tables are also provided in the [data](https://github.com/ElizabethBrooks/DGEAnalysis_ShinyApps/tree/main/data) folder of this repository.

-An example RNA-seq data set may be obtained from [ScienceDirect](https://www.sciencedirect.com/science/article/pii/S0147651319302684) and [NCBI](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA504739/).
+A sample RNA-seq data set may also be obtained from [NCBI](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA504739/), for example.

 ## Acknowledgements